rightson/simple-text-parser/README.md

 simple-text-parser
 ==================

-Simple text parser provide a naive usage of line parser.
+Simple text parser provides a naive usage of line parser.

+### statistics.js
+simple tool that can summarize row counts of specific column.